James W. Rodgers: Murder trial

-Rodgers was arraigned at the San Juan County Courthouse in Monticello, Utah on June 26, 1957, and was formally charged with murder.
+Rodgers was arraigned at the San Juan County Courthouse in Monticello, Utah, on June 26, 1957, and was formally charged with murder.
 Rodgers claimed that he was suffering from syphilis and pleaded "guilty by reason of insanity".
 During the trial, Rodgers asserted that he had killed Merrifield in self-defense.
 However, Merrifield was determined to have been shot by Rodgers' .38-caliber handgun while at the controls of the large shovel at the mine.
 Upon being convicted and sentenced to death, Rodgers was given the choice of execution by firing squad or hanging; he chose to be shot.
 Rodgers said that he was not worried because he would succumb to syphilis before his execution.
 However, he did not test positive for the disease under medical examination.
 Rodgers filed three appeals, including one to the Supreme Court of Utah, all of which were denied.

 Rodgers was sent to death row at Utah State Prison, where he was considered a model prisoner and wrote of his "deepest gratitude for the many favors and the kindness" during his 2 years as an inmate.
 He made no request for a special last meal nor other favors before his execution.

 Execution

 On the morning of March 30, 1960, Rodgers was driven to the execution site on a clay flat about a mile (1.6 km) from the prison accompanied by San Juan County Sheriff Seth Wright and a prison chaplain.
 When asked for a final statement, Rodgers continued to insist that he was innocent and said, "I done told you my last request ... a bulletproof vest."
 He was dressed in denim and offered a coat, to which he replied, "Don't worry, I'll be where it's warm soon."
 Rodgers was strapped to a wooden chair inside a 20-foot (6.1 m) canvas enclosure.
 The firing squad, concealed in a smaller burlap enclosure about 23 ft away, consisted of five volunteers who were paid $75 each($655.43 in 2020 USD).
 One of the marksmen was provided with a .30-30 rifle that was loaded with a blank, so that none of them would be certain who fired the lethal shots.
 Rodgers was executed at 6:16 a.m., the time of sunrise.

-Rodgers' body was claimed for burial in California by his mother, who had last visited him ten days before the execution.
+Rodgers's body was claimed for burial in California by his mother, who had last visited him ten days before the execution.
 Rodgers would be the last person to die by firing squad in the United States for almost 17 years, until Gary Gilmore became the first to be executed after the reinstatement of capital punishment by the U.S. Supreme Court decision of Gregg v.
 Georgia.